OvercastNetwork/docs.oc.tc/modules/kits.md

 <br/>

 ### Eliminate Kit {#eliminate}
 Eliminates the player from a blitz match when applied regardless the amount of lives the player has remaining.
-Only works when used with the <a href='/modules/gamemode_blitz'>Blitz module</a>.
+Only works when used with the [Blitz module](/modules/gamemode_blitz).

 <div class='table-responsive'>
   <table class='table table-striped table-condensed'>